Replacing Gilead In My Dividend Growth Portfolio

 Here are some other companies I considered buying in the consumer staples space.
 They're all high-quality, blue-chip-type holdings that have experienced weakness in recent months.
 However, as you can see, their valuations are still much higher (and dividends yields are much lower) than Coke's or Nestle's.
 These are all great companies, without a doubt, and they will all remain on my target list heading into 2017 in case of a pullback.

-Church and Dwight (NYSE:CHD): The stock is down 16.5% from its 52-week high, yields 1.6%, and offers investors a 23.7x forward p/e ratio based upon the average analyst estimate for 2017 EPS.
+Church and Dwight (NYSE:CHD): The stock is down 16.5% from its 52-week high, yields 1.6%, and offers investors a 23.7x forward P/E ratio based upon the average analyst estimate for 2017 EPS.

-Colgate-Palmolive (NYSE:CL): The stock is down 12.6% from its 52-week high, yields 2.37%, and offers investors a 21.8x forward p/e ratio based upon the average analyst estimate for 2017 EPS.
+Colgate-Palmolive (NYSE:CL): The stock is down 12.6% from its 52-week high, yields 2.37%, and offers investors a 21.8x forward P/E ratio based upon the average analyst estimate for 2017 EPS.

-Clorox (NYSE:CLX): The stock is down 13.5% from its 52-week high, yields 2.65%, and offers investors a 22.75x forward p/e ratio based upon the average analyst estimate for 2017 EPS.
+Clorox (NYSE:CLX): The stock is down 13.5% from its 52-week high, yields 2.65%, and offers investors a 22.75x forward P/E ratio based upon the average analyst estimate for 2017 EPS.

-Kraft Heinz (NASDAQ:KHC): The stock is down 3.5% from its 52-week high, yields 2.75%, and offers investors a 22.3x forward p/e ratio based upon the average analyst estimate for 2017 EPS.
+Kraft Heinz (NASDAQ:KHC): The stock is down 3.5% from its 52-week high, yields 2.75%, and offers investors a 22.3x forward P/E ratio based upon the average analyst estimate for 2017 EPS.

-Procter and Gamble (NYSE:PG): The stock is down 6.6% from its 52-week high, yields 3.17%, and offers investors a 21.85x forward p/e ratio based upon the average analyst estimate for 2017 EPS.
+Procter and Gamble (NYSE:PG): The stock is down 6.6% from its 52-week high, yields 3.17%, and offers investors a 21.85x forward P/E ratio based upon the average analyst estimate for 2017 EPS.

 J.M.
-Smucker : The stock is down 18% from its 52-week high, yields 2.32%, and offers investors a 16.7x forward p/e ratio based upon the average analyst estimate for 2017 EPS.
+Smucker: The stock is down 18% from its 52-week high, yields 2.32%, and offers investors a 16.7x forward P/E ratio based upon the average analyst estimate for 2017 EPS.
 I will note that SJM is looking fairly attractive here, much more so than the other stocks mentioned above due to its valuation, though I do have concerns about the pet food side of the business here, and I'm waiting for another earnings report or two to get clarification on sales there before adding to my position.

 Adding Growth Exposure: